YuliaGeorgieva/Towers-of-Hanoi-Python/README.md

-# Solution for Towers of Hanoi using Java
+# Solution for Towers of Hanoi using Python

 After cloning this repository and cd into the cd towers_of_hanoi run: